 HACP has increased contract costs over the past year in order to develop new programming and upgrade software.
 These upgrades will help the Authority reach its ultimate goal of providing outstanding service to the communities.
-Although there is a deficit in COCC, HACP has been diligently working to reduce its expenditure levels and cut unnecessary COCC costs.
+HACP has been diligently working to reduce its expenditure levels and cut unnecessary COCC costs.
 It is also working to increase its management fee revenues in the COCC, through aggressive, and we believe, achievable, development and lease up efforts in both the public housing and leased housing programs.
-The 2017 budget shows COCC to have a surplus of \$1,399,135.
+The 2019 budget shows COCC at break-even.
 A major component of the HACP strategic plan is to grow its public housing occupancy, both through mixed finance development and management, as well as in house management, so as to better serve our low-income community and to recapture some of the fees lost to demolition.
 This requires central office staff, talent and expense.
 To make this plan work, i.e. to assist in the redevelopment of the public housing portfolio, we will need the continued benefit of the locked in level of phase in management fees.

 It is worth noting that HACP has historically had above normal central office costs driven by an exceedingly high degree of unionization.
 HACP has over a half dozen different collective bargaining units; this has driven up costs in all COCC departments, especially in Human Resources, Facility Services and Legal.
 In addition, HACP is governed by requirements for City residency for all its employees.
-This has driven up the cost to attract and retain qualified people throughout the agency, but especially in the high cost COCC areas.
-This is where HACP has had to pay more to attract the necessary talent to perform these critical functions.
+This has driven up the cost to attract and retain qualified people throughout the agency.
+This is especially the case in the high cost COCC areas, where HACP has had to pay more to attract the necessary talent to perform these critical functions.